boceto1/Get-Started-React-Native/exampleProps/README.md

 That is __Props__, These are properties can't change while the app run, in other words.
 These have a *"Immutable or Unchangeable"* behaivor.

-In the example, I created a component called __"Queja"__ with __id,pic,descripcion__  how parameters.
+In the example, I created a component called __"Person"__ with __id,pic,descripcion__  how parameters.
 This structure was used in four differents ways and with differents parameters.

 Look the code in App.js file.